 Bypass & Traffic

-On June 7, the Utah Department of Transportation announced 5 "preferred" plans for a Heber Valley bypass.
+June 7, 2022 the Utah Department of Transportation announced 5 "preferred" plans for a Heber Valley bypass.
 All of the routes are on the west side of Heber and they all call for the destruction of homes and land.
 Two of the routes, WB3 and WB4, go straight through the North Fields, starting at River Road.

 Along with Heber Mayor Heidi Franco, the Wasatch County Council (whose resolutions against the proposals can be read here and here), other organizations such as Summit Land Conservancy, and elected officials, Friends of Heber Valley opposes the construction of a highway through the North Fields.
 WB3 and WB4 should be eliminated from consideration!